Women's health in China: Economic reform (1979–present)

-Since 1978 China has been systematically moving away from a socialist economy and toward a capitalist system.
-With the intention to increase efficiency and improve standards of living, China has implemented far-reaching reforms: decollectivization and land tenure reforms, promotion of township and village enterprises (TVEs), state sector reforms, and policies to encourage foreign direct investment (FDI) and trade liberalization.
+During Reform and Opening Up, China implemented far-reaching reforms: decollectivization and land tenure reforms, promotion of township and village enterprises (TVEs), state sector reforms, and policies to encourage foreign direct investment (FDI) and trade liberalization.
 These policies were implemented as China moved to a market economy and were furthered in order to insure their membership to the World Trade Organization (WTO).
 These policies are hailed by many as being highly successful, producing massive economic growth while raising the standard of living by reducing poverty.
 China has taken a gradual and highly regulated approach to its transformation, and while China started its transformation earlier than other socialist countries. it is still undergoing that transformation.
-These measures have led to much growth, and as China continues to increase its GDP at breakneck pace, those same policies have led to decentralization and privatization of healthcare.
-Women's health in China is among the most prevalent casualties of this economic transformation.
+These measures have led to much growth, and as China continues to increase its GDP, those same policies have led to decentralization and privatization of healthcare.

+In the 1980s, the necessity of rural home births continued to be reflected in health care regulations.

+Beginning in the 1990s, the China received significant foreign aid to improve its hospital and medication equipment, in part due to major international public health campaigns like the United Nations Safe Motherhood Initiative and the Millennium Development Goals Program.
+China also allowed public hospitals to finance technological upgrades through fees charged to patients.